 “The VW Golf is quite possibly all the car you’ll ever need.
-It won’t help you stand out, but is it stylish, efficient and practical.“
+It's stylish, efficient and practical.“

-With every model in the range fitted with stop-start and a host of other fuel-saving measures, this is by far the most fuel-efficient Golf ever.
-The cleanest BlueMotion model uses a 1.6 TDI engine and returns 88.3mpg and emits 85g/km of CO2 – even less than the 89g/km Ford Focus Econetic – while the standard 1.6 TDI also has tax-dodging CO2 emissions of 99g/km.
-The 84bhp 1.2 TSI and 138bhp 1.4 TSI return 57.5mpg and 58.9mpg respectively (the latter has a clever system which shuts down two of the four cylinders under gentler acceleration), while even the 217bhp hot GTI version does 47.1mpg and emits 140g/km.
-The 2.0-litre is the best balance of performance and economy, returning 68.9pmg while remainings smooth and responsive.
+VW has exceeded itself here, with all models coming fitted with its super-efficient technology to improve fuel economy and reduce CO2 emissions.
+The result is by far the most fuel-efficient Golf yet.
+The cleanest BlueMotion model uses a 1.6-litre TDI engine that returns 88.3mpg and emits 85g/km of CO2 – which is even less than the 89g/km of CO2 emitted by the Ford Focus ECOnetic.
+The standard 1.6-litre TDI is impressive too, with tax-dodging CO2 emissions of 99g/km.
+The 84bhp 1.2-litre TSI and 138bhp 1.4 TSI return 57.5mpg and 58.9mpg respectively (the latter has a clever system that shuts down two of the four cylinders when they're not needed), while even the 217bhp performance-focused GTI manages to return 47.1mpg and emit 140g/km.
+The 2.0-litre TDI diesel gives the best balance of performance and economy overall, returning 68.9pmg while remaining fast, smooth and responsive.